JetQuad: Quad-Turbine VTOL Drone

 To answer this question, let us familiarize the reader with two important physical concepts - Energy Density and Power-to-Weight Ratio.
 Thanks to the use of Diesel, as opposed to Lithium-based batteries, JetQuad has a higher Energy Density when compared to an electrical Multicopter of similar weight.
 Furthermore, the JetQuad has a very high power-to-weight ratio because the jet-engines are turbine-based.

 The energy density measures Energy storage in a unit mass.
 It has units of MJ/kg.
 JetQuad uses Diesel fuel which has Energy density of 40MJ/kg.
 Electrical drones use solid Lithium-based batteries which at most, have an energy density of 1MJ/kg.
-This means that for the same on-board mass of fuel (or battery) storage, the JetQuad stores 40 times more energy then the equivalent electrical Drone.
+This means that for the same on-board mass of fuel (or battery) storage, the JetQuad stores 40 times more energy than the equivalent electrical Drone.
 Of course, jet-engines are heavier then electrical motors.
-However, they have much higher power-to-weight ratio so this penalty is insignificant.
+However, they have much higher power-to-weight ratio, so this penalty is insignificant.
 The US Department of Energy (DOE) has recently initiated a 5-year research to develop the next-generation battery technology.
 DOE targets to achieve energy density of 3MJ/kg energy density.
 This is still 1/10 of the energy-density of Diesel.
 As a result, the JetQuad will remain competitive for many years to come.

 The power-to-weight ratio determines how much power a given engine outputs for a given mass of that engine.
 Electrical drones have a large penalty in this regard.
 The Brushless electrical motor, on its own, has a very large Power-to-weight ratio.
 But, when added with the weight of propeller, Electronic Speed Controllers, and Batteries, this ratio is greatly decreased.
 Turbine-based engines, like jet-engines, do not suffer from this problem.
 More specifically, the JetQuad uses Microturbines - small jet-engines that can run at 150,000RPM.
-This is an ultra high rotation rate and leads to vast amounts of power produced from a small engine.
+This is an ultra-high rotation rate and leads to vast amounts of power produced from a small engine.
 In addition, electrical drones must limit current flow to prevent overheating of electronics that support smooth motor operation.
 In contrast, fuel flow-rate is the limiting factor for turbine-based engines.
 It gives, jet-engine designers the flexibility to extract much more power from smaller motors.